The Mozambique Drill Reexamined

 One must also stress the importance of conservation of ammo in a SHTF (shit hits the fan) situation.

 Therefore the Mozambique Drill does not have the same level of effectiveness in a zombie tactical application.
-In theory (where ammo conservation is not an issue) the initial double tap would be effective at slowing down the target and “setting up” a head shot.
+In theory (where ammo conservation is not an issue) the initial double tap would be effective at slowing down the target and setting up a head shot.
 A single center of mass shot followed by an attempted head shot would likely serve better.
 Ultimately it is the head shot that counts in a zombie kill scenario, so anything that would aid accomplishing that goal, while conserving ammo would be ideal.